Francis-Hsu/CGALTri/README.md

 # CGALTri
 ## Description
-An experimental R package that computes triangulation by using CGAL.
+An experimental R package that performs triangulation using CGAL.

 ## Installation
 In R console, run `devtools::install_github("Francis-Hsu/CGALTri")`.

+For Windows user, `Makevars.win` must be modified to provide correct paths for Boost and CGAL libraries. [`vcpkg`](https://github.com/Microsoft/vcpkg) is highly recommended.

 ## Requirement
 CGAL 4.13